Migrate from DoubleCloud

 IMPORT_SCHEDULE '@on-demand'

-1. Tinybird will then create and run a batch import job to ingest the data from Amazon S3 and create a new ClickHouse table that matches your table in DoubleCloud.
+1. Tinybird will then create and run a batch import job to ingest the data from Amazon S3 and create a new table that matches your table in DoubleCloud.
 You can monitor the job from the datasource_ops_log Service Data Source.

 Migrate from DoubleCloud to Tinybird using local exports